MisterPeModder/ft_json/README.md

 ## Building

 This project requires **make** to be compiled, once installed simply type `make` in your shell to build the library.
-You can also execute `make test` to build the test program. (see the [test suite section](https://github.com/MisterPeModder44/ft_json/blob/master/README.md#the-test-program) for more infos)

 To build your program against the library link it using the compiler flags below:
 `-L $JSON_LIB_PATH